tinevancorenland/IDE/README.md

 ## Which one to choose

-I choose Visual Studio Code, and the interface looks like this:
+I chose Visual Studio Code, and the interface looks like this:

 ![Interface Visual Studio Code](https://code.visualstudio.com/assets/docs/getstarted/userinterface/hero.png)

-## Pro's and cons of Visual Studio Code
+## Some pros and cons of Visual Studio Code

 Pros | Cons
 --------------- | ---------------